Bringing you the

 marriage.

-The Jewish man would also have to understand that
+The Jewish man would have to had understood that

 any fruit of their love [the children], through their

-marital embraces, would have to be raised Catholic
+marital embraces, would have to be raised in the Catholic faith

-and he would have to agree not to interfere with
+and he would have to agree to be a witness to this and not to interfere.

 yours.

-marriage, the best you and your husband can do is
+marriage, (which is the ongoing assumption), the best you and your husband can do is

-but holy witness can do a lot to effect other people's
+but holy witness can do a lot to affect other people's

 Occasionally, I sense our culture views Judaism and